epson121/Projects/README.md

 **Bookmark Collector and Sorter** – An application that you can put online for people to upload bookmarks to, have it sort them, remove duplicates and export the entire list as a Firefox/IE/Safari bookmark file.
 For added complexity see if you can group the bookmark items into various folders.

-**Password Safe** – A program which keeps track of passwords for sites or applications and encrypts them with a key so that no one can read them.
+[**Password Safe**](https://play.google.com/store/apps/details?id=kiwi.main) – A program which keeps track of passwords for sites or applications and encrypts them with a key so that no one can read them.
+(Java/Android)

 **Media Player Widget for iGoogle** – Create an iGoogle gadget which can play various song lists from your computer as well as share one song daily.
 Perhaps let people look up which songs you have listened to lately.